Office 365 Multi-Factor Authentication (MFA) Information

 Using Multi-Factor Authentication

 The table below describes applications and instances of how Office 365 resources may be accessed that would require multi-factor authentication.
+You will be required to validate your authentication with Multi-Factor at least weekly, regardless of your device's location.

 Application ISU Assigned Computer ISU Owned Computer Personally Owned Computer Personal or University owned device (Android tablet or phone, iPhone, iPad )